 My mom and brother came to town to celebrate the girls’ birthdays.
 It was so lovely to have somewhere that we could all go and hang out together instead of just spending time together at restaurants.

-The cabin was the perfect place to gather together with my mom and brother to celebrate our 14 yr old and 3 yr olds birthday.
-They opened their presents, and we all enjoyed cake together.
+The cabin was the perfect place to gather together with my mom and brother to celebrate our 14 yr old and 3 yr olds birthdays.
+They opened their presents, and we all enjoyed the cake together.

 I can’t even believe that my first baby is 14.
 We only have four years left until she is 18.
 Because time has flown so quickly, I am so thankful that we decided to be intentional with our family time together.
-I know that we only get one chance in their childhoods to create memories and make deposits into their hearts.
+I know that we only get one chance to create memories and make deposits into their hearts in their childhoods.
 These are moments that we will treasure forever.